lakshmi-p15/SleepTrackerWithRecyclerView/README.md

 # SleepQualityTracker app with RecyclerView

-Its improved version of my previous SleepQualityTrackerapp.
+It is an improved version of my previous SleepQualityTrackerapp.
 This app display a list of results in a RecyclerView instead of a static ScrollView.
 Introduced design patterns to make it more efficient so it will be easier to maintain and test.

 ## Screenshots